Colorado Laws and Incentives for Natural Gas

 Alternative Fuel Resale and Generation Regulations

 A corporation or individual that resells alternative fuel supplied by a public utility for use in an alternative fuel vehicle (AFV) is not subject to regulation as a public utility.
 Additionally, a corporation or individual that owns, controls, operates, or manages a facility that generates electricity exclusively for use in AFV charging or fueling facilities is not subject to regulation as a public utility provided that the electricity is generated on the property where the charging or fueling facilities are located and the electricity is generated from a renewable resource.
 For the purposes of this definition, alternative fuel is defined as propane, liquefied natural gas, compressed natural gas, or electricity.
-(Reference House Bill 1258, 2012, and Colorado Revised Statutes Chapter 40, Article 1, Sections 101-104)
+(Reference Colorado Revised Statutes 40-1-101-104)

 Alternative Fuel Vehicle (AFV) Registration

 Upon registering a motor vehicle with the Colorado Department of Revenue Division of Motor Vehicles, the vehicle owner must report the type of alternative fuel used to operate the vehicle and whether the vehicle is dedicated to one alternative fuel or uses more than one fuel.
 The Department of Revenue provides forms for the purpose of registering motor vehicles and must include space for the following fuel types: gasoline, diesel, propane, electricity, natural gas, methanol/M85, ethanol/E85, biodiesel, and other.
+For more information, please see the Colorado Department of Revenue Division of Motor Vehicles page.
 (Reference Colorado Revised Statutes 42-3-113)

 State Agency Alternative Fuel Use and Vehicle Acquisition Requirement